goderich/dissertation/dissertation.md

 One very important detail to note is that **the Atayal gender register system was not static.** Instead, it continued to be productive after the split of Proto-Atayal.
 We can tell this is the case for two reasons: first, there may be more than one male register form across dialects for a single etymon; and second, loanwords were also affected.

-A number of etyma have two male register reflexes in diffent dialects, some of which are shown in @tbl:diff-male-reg.^[Abbreviations in this and the following table are: Ml = Matu'uwal, S' = S'uli', Sk = Skikun, Pl = Plngawan, Mw = Matu'aw, Kl = Klesan.]
+A number of etyma have two male register reflexes in diffent dialects, some of which are shown in @tbl:diff-male-reg.^[Abbreviations in this and the following table are: Ml = Matu'uwal, S' = S'uli, Sk = Skikun, Pl = Plngawan, Mw = Matu'aw, Kl = Klesan.]
 The first column shows reconstructed items from the female register (including two that do not have direct reflexes, more on that below), while the second and third columns display derived male register forms and the dialect in which they occur.

 : Different male register forms in different dialects {#tbl:diff-male-reg}